Note

 Create the hosting plan

 You don't need to explicitly define a Consumption hosting plan resource.
-When you skip this resource definition, a plan is automatically either created or selected on a per-region basis when you create the function app resource itself.
+When you skip this resource definition, the portal automatically creates or selects a plan on a per-region basis when you create the function app resource itself.

 name: hostingPlanName